Facebook probe by U.S. states expands to 47 attorneys general

-WASHINGTON (Reuters) - A New York-led probe of Facebook Inc into allegations that the company put consumer data at risk and pushed up advertising rates has expanded to include attorneys general from 47 U.S. states and territories, New York Attorney General Letitia James said in a statement on Tuesday.
+WASHINGTON (Reuters) - A New York-led probe into allegations that Facebook Inc (FB.O) put consumer data at risk and pushed up advertising rates has expanded to include attorneys general from 47 U.S. states and territories, New York Attorney General Letitia James said in a statement on Tuesday.

 The investigation of Facebook announced in September had included Colorado, Florida, Iowa, Nebraska, North Carolina, Ohio, Tennessee and the District of Columbia.
 It now includes most U.S. states as well as the U.S. territory of Guam.

 The statement provided a list of states involved in the probe and added that other states “cannot confirm their participation in pending investigations.”
-California, the largest state, was not on the list.
+California, the largest state by population, was not on the list.

 Some states, particularly New York and Nebraska, have raised concerns that Facebook and other big tech companies engage in anti-competitive practices, expose consumer data to potential data theft and push up advertising prices.